 My photo tours are as educational as they are fun.
 They are perfect for locals and tourists alike, providing a mix of tips and tricks for more effective camera operation and composition.
 I not merely a "tour guide".
 In addition to showing folks the best locations, my time is spent sharing my knowledge of the craft, holding nothing back.

-Come spring, I will be offering the following photo tour itineraries:
+Come summer, I will be offering the following photo tour itineraries:

 "I've taken two of David's workshops (Composition and Flash), one private session and been on one of his Photo Walks (Philadelphia).
 Not only is David a very skilled photographer but his teaching style is friendly and concise.
 The time I spent with David made me a much better photographer.
 NJ/PA's loss is truly Asheville's gain."
 Freddy C. - New Jersey